 We are a Polish clothing manufacturer.
 Our history dates back to 1991.
 For over two decades we have built a company that is currently one of the most dynamically developing clothing companies in the region of Central and Eastern Europe.
 We create added value for the Polish economy, and at the same time we consistently invest in the development of local entrepreneurship.
-Through our activity on more than 20 markets around the world, we have been continuously driving Polish export.
+Through our activity in nearly 20 markets around the world, we have been continuously driving Polish export.
 We manage five widely recognisable fashion brands: Reserved, Cropp, House, Mohito i Sinsay.
 Learn about our history and milestones in our development.

-LPP BRANDS MAKE A DEBUT IN BOSNIA AND HERZEGOVINA
+LPP BRANDS MAKE A DEBUT IN BOSNIA AND HERZEGOVINA AND IN FINLAND

 LPP – A FAMILY-RUN COMPANY WITH FOUNDERS’ SHARES TRANSFERRED TO A FOUNDATION